U.S. Dollar Falls Ahead of Budget Showdown

 Continue Reading Below

-The Wall Street Journal Dollar Index, which tracks the currency against a basket of 16 others, declined 0.4% to 84.35.
-The dollar fell broadly, including declines against the euro, yen and British pound.
+The Wall Street Journal Dollar Index, which tracks the currency against a basket of 16 others, declined 0.3% to 84.42, the lowest closing level since May 2015.
+The dollar fell broadly, with declines of 0.4% against the euro, 0.5% against the British pound and 0.2% against the yen.

 The government's current funding expires at 12:01 a.m.
 ET Saturday and investors are watching closely as Congress and President Donald Trump try to negotiate a stopgap spending bill -- the third such measure since December for the fiscal year which started Oct.
 1.